varconstant/Processing/README.md

 # Processing
 My own projects on processing platform.
-You can import my projects into processing to run it without any glitches.
+You can import my projects into processing to run it without any glitch.
 Download it from here -> https://processing.org/download

 1) ### Snake Game